CCurl/r4/README.md

 3. A desire for a simple, minimal, and interactive programming environment that was easy to modify and enhance.

-4. An environment that could be easily configured for and deployed to many different types of development boards via the Arduino IDE.
+4. An environment that could be deployed to many different types of development boards via the Arduino IDE.

 5. To be able to use the same environment on my personal computer as well as development boards.